50 Affordable Family Vacation Ideas That All Ages Will Love

 New Orleans, Louisiana

-Every family should experience the magic of the enchanting Crescent City at least once.
-From the affordable jazz on offer nightly at the legendary Preservation Hall to the famous Audubon Zoo (where “they all ask for you”), NOLA is a place unlike any other on Earth.
-Walk Bourbon Street, buy a purple and yellow Mardi Gras mask, eat too many beignets, wander around the spooky St. Louis Cemetery No. 1, and dance the night away in the real city that never sleeps.
+Why you’ll love it: Every family should experience the magic of the enchanting Crescent City.
+From the affordable nightly jazz at legendary Preservation Hall to the famous Audubon Zoo, New Orleans is a place unlike any other.
+Walk Bourbon Street, buy a purple-and-yellow Mardi Gras mask, book a Cajun swamp tour, eat too many beignets or wander around the spooky St. Louis Cemetery No. 1.

-To be close to the rowdy action but not too close, stay at the affordable Homewood Suites by Hilton on the edge of the French Quarter.
-You’ll have a pool, mini-golf, and plenty of washers and dryers for cleaning your sweaty clothes after you explore the sticky bayou together.
+Where to stay: To be close but not too close to the rowdy action, stay at the affordable Homewood Suites by Hilton on the edge of the French Quarter.
+You’ll have a pool, mini-golf and plenty of washers and dryers for cleaning your sweaty clothes after you explore the sticky bayou.

 Sky Noir Photography by Bill Dickinson/Getty Images